KHaynes888@aol.com

 He truly does have the weight of the world on his shoulders.

-Pray that God will sustain him and give him wisdom and discernment in his
+Pray that God will sustain him and give him wisdom and discernment in

 decisions.
 Pray for his protection and that of his family.